-All Medicare billing data are available by individual year (see Table 2 below).
+All Medicare billing data are available by individual year.

 SAF use is governed by the USRDS policy on data release for investigator-initiated research.
 Research proposals must be approved by a USRDS Contracting Officer Representative, and institutions and researchers must sign the applicable USRDS data use agreement available at the USRDS Website.